User Community Service Desk Downloads

 false

-If true, the data written in each execution step during the Master Data Consolidation phase will be checked for duplicate values in the ID column.
-This additional checking will cause performance degradation (hence false by default) but may be useful when hunting internal problems.
+If true, the data written in each execution step during the master data consolidation phase is checked for duplicate values in the ID column.

 nme.normalize.emptyStringIsNull